jamii/jams/README.md

 ```

 Man, if I hadn't spent more than half the week in that parsing rabbit hole I really think I might have made it to 100%.
 But this'll do.

+---

+Detailed writeup to follow probably in a week or two.